dmx-systems/dmx-documentation/docs/user.rst

 .. warning:: There is an important difference between hiding items and deleting them. **If you delete items they are removed from the database forever.** If you hide them, they are just no longer visible on the topicmap but you can bring them back by revealing them.

 You delete things via the context menu on the topicmap.
-Keep the "Alt" key pressed and left-click onto the item you want to delete.
+Keep the *Alt* key pressed and left-click onto the item you want to delete.
 To delete drag your mouse anywhere into the red area.
 To abort let go of both the "Alt" key and the mouse button while the cursor is in the middle of the circle.